Vincit/objection.js/doc/includes/API.md

 });
 ```

 > The related query is just like any other query.
-All *knex* methods are available:
+Allknex* methods are available:

 ```js
 jennifer